Welcome to Cork Public Museum

 (Above) The Cork Public Museum organising committee.

-(Left) and (right) Cork Public Museum was officially opened on April 4th 1945 by the Minister of Posts & Telegraphs, P. J. LIttle.
-Note the boarded up windows where the headquarters of the Air Raid Precaution in Cork was based during the Emergency.
+(Left) and (right) Cork Public Museum was officially opened on the 4th April 1945 by the Minister

 Between 1945-1963, Cork Public Museum was managed by UCC in collaboration with Cork Corporation and Cork County Council.
 The Corporation provided the building in Fitzgerald Park and funded operations, while UCC paid the wages of the curator, M. J. O’Kelly, Professor of Archaeology at the college.
 Cork County Council made an annual contribution to the upkeep of the museum’s collections.
 This arrangement remained in place until 1963, when the museum came under the full control of the local authority.